Mahalakshmi-Telidevara/Population-Census-1970---2022-Data-Analysis-Project/README.md

 - 📈 Interactive visuals for population trends over time
 - 📊 Capital count by continent
 - 🗺️ Geo-map showing population % breakdown worldwide
-- 📦 No missing or duplicate values – clean data used directly
+- 📦 The dataset was already well-organized with no missing or null values, verified using Python before loading into Power BI.

 ---